SnoozToolbox/SnoozDoc/dev_guide/explore_ex.rst

 - Fill the information

 You can now find your new package under the tools or modules subfolder.
 From this point you can create new modules and tools into this package.

+To add your package and activate it in Snooz, see : :ref:`manage_package`.

 ..
 Note::
    Note that you can move a module or a tool to another package, but you'll need to modify the **json** file of the old and new package.